Small Intestine: Joy/Agitation

 How to Balance

-*In balance, the small intestine meridian, facilitates clear discernment, decision-making, and mental clarity.
+*In balance, the small intestine meridian facilitates clear discernment, decision-making, and mental clarity.
 It is also associated with healthy boundaries and the ability to separate the pure from the impure.

 Herbal Therapy/Diet: In Traditional Chinese Medicine (TCM), the stomach is associated with worry.
 Many people spend a good part of their day worrying about what they eat and how it affects their health and life.

 The small intestine meridian is particularly sensitive to cold.
-Therefore eating lots of cold, raw foods can actually lead to problems in the small intestine.
+Therefore, eating lots of cold, raw foods can lead to problems in the small intestine.
 When excess cold invades the small intestine, there may be pain around the navel, watery diarrhea or loose stools, frequent clear urination, and loud gurgling sounds in the abdomen.

-Also, drink plenty of fluids, especially water to prevent dehydration.
+Also, drink plenty of fluids, especially water, to prevent dehydration.
 This helps with completing digestion and not clogging the small intestine with undigested food.

 Meditation/Mind: